Optical probing of phononic properties of a tin-vacancy color center in diamond: Measurements

-Therefore, these fits include three parameters: \begin{custominlist} \item Rabi frequency of the C transition $\Omega_{\rm C}$; \item Rabi frequency of the D transition $\Omega_{\rm D}$; and \item orbital phononic relaxation rate $\gamma_{-}$. \end{custominlist} A qualitative discussion of factors affecting the CPT profile is given in the supplementary sec.~\ref{sec:ap_parameters}.
+A direct correspondence between the powers and Rabi oscillations could not be used due to experimental instabilities (see Appendix \ref{sec:ap_setup} for details).
+Therefore, these fits include three parameters: \begin{custominlist} \item Rabi frequency of the C transition $\Omega_{\rm C}$; \item Rabi frequency of the D transition $\Omega_{\rm D}$; and \item orbital phononic relaxation rate $\gamma_{-}$. \end{custominlist} A qualitative discussion of factors affecting the CPT profile is given in Appendix \ref{sec:ap_parameters}.
 There, it is shown that all three parameters have distinct effects on the CPT dip: $\Omega_{\rm C}$ determines the offset of the CPT tail value, $\Omega_{\rm D}$ affects both the linewidth and the contrast of the dip, and $\gamma_{-}$ only affects the dip contrast.
 Distinct effects of the parameters enable a multidimensional fitting algorithm.

 Here, $\gamma_{+}$ is related to $\gamma_-$ by the thermalization rate determined by the Boltzmann distribution, and $\gamma_{\rm d}$ is set to 0.
-The latter constraint can be applied because at this temperature single phononic processes are expected to be dominant, as reflected in the linewidth measurements reported in the previous section.
+The latter constraint can be applied because at this temperature below 24 K single phononic processes are expected to be dominant, as reflected in the linewidth measurements reported in the previous section.

 Three example measurements and their fits are presented in Fig.~\ref{fig:CPTDips}.
-The steps of the data analysis and remaining measurements are presented in the supplementary sec.~\ref{sec:ap_dataAnalysis} and ~\ref{sec:ap_allCPT} respectively, and the fit results are provided in appendix \ref{app:fitResults} at the end of the main text.
+The steps of the data analysis and remaining measurements are presented in Appendix \ref{sec:ap_dataAnalysis} and \ref{sec:ap_allCPT}, respectively, and the fit results are provided in Appendix \ref{app:fitResults}.
 The quoted powers are the powers incident at the cryostat window, measured at the beginning of each experiment.
-Out of 18 measurements, 16 measurements are taken into consideration for the estimation of $\gamma_{\pm}$, as in the limit of low excitation power (e.g. Fig.~\ref{fig:CPTDips}(a)) the signal is considered too small.
+Out of 18 measurements, 16 measurements are taken into consideration for the estimation of $\gamma_{\pm}$, as in the limit of low excitation power (e.g. Fig.~\ref{fig:CPTDips}\hyperlink{fig:CPTDipsL}{(a)}) the signal is considered too small.
 On average (standard deviation), an orbital excitation time ${T_{+}=958}$~(138)~ns and orbital relaxation time ${T_{-}=31}$~(5)~ps are found, showing that the phononic relaxation is indeed an ultrafast process.